 To improve the status quo option, an alternative contribution approach, such as a block approach, could be available to First Nations ready and willing to accept it.
 For some First Nations with established program and service offerings, the block approach is a mechanism to promote flexibility in the application and use of resources in community.
 In the block approach, funding is transferred to the recipient for use to achieve a program objective (rather than for specific activity areas).
-Rather than resources that are tied to activity areas, e.g., prevention, operations, etc., the resources from a block represent one source of funds for all the activities associated to the delivery of child and family services.
-Recipients, however, must work within the predefined allocation of the block.
+With a block contribution approach, funds can be used for all activities associated to the delivery of CFS interchangeably, without tying them to specific activities, such as operations, prevention, etc. Recipients, however, must work within the predefined allocation of the block.